joshpayette/remnant2-toolkit/README.md

 ## Features

-- [x] Item Tracker - Track your items and see what you need to complete your collection
+- [x] Item Tracker - Track your items and see what you need to complete your collection.
 - [x] Build Tool - Create and share builds with the others.
 - [x] Featured Builds - See some featured builds from the community.